 Has the CCE of today moderated its autocratic approach?
 Time will tell, although I have my doubts.
 It is now up to the profession to ensure that the student of today graduates with a strong philosophical base and a keen awareness of the profound potential of chiropractic's contribution to human health.
 The fundamental issues are simple.
 Are we a profession with a clearly defined mission, or are we a profession simply seeking some niche which offers access to a slice of the health care pie?
 Are we driven by principles or politics?
 Is our political position defined by our mission statement, or do we grovel to get whatever crumbs the insurance industry tosses our way?
 Do we have an identity defined by our purpose, or are we chameleons who change our colors to blend into the existing environment?

-Click here for more information about Christopher Kent, DC, Esq..
+Click here for previous articles by Christopher Kent, DC, Esq..